 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Lenny's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Lenny, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-One of the best ways parents and family members can help Lenny to make better friends with his feelings is to give him sufficient time to explore those feelings, and sufficient respect to listen to them when he attempts to give voice to them however silly, exaggerated [...]
+Anger is particularly frightening, and parents may need to recognise that this child is not a tough street fighter and cannot cope with noisy, aggressive family rows.
+This places his feelings in a kind of psychic pressure cooker, generating those "meek as a lamb or mad [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
 The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Lenny's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-If he feels very upset and threatened, he may become withdrawn and melancholy, preferring to stay in bed and hiding from the external world behind a protective cloak of imagined illnesses.
-So strong is his inner vision of beauty and magic that he may simply refuse to acknowledge [...] [..]
-Coarseness, violence and brutality whether physical or emotional, subtle or overt, intentional or unconscious will always frighten and repel him.
-Thus he is prone to feeling frequent disappointment throughout childhood, because he expects more from others than they [...]
+So strong is his inner vision of beauty and magic that he may simply refuse to acknowledge the harsher aspects of reality the unconscious cruelty of other children, the death of a pet, the little cuts and bruises of everyday life.
+It may sometimes seem that Lenny is missing [...] [..]
+It is far better for family members to be open about their conflicts, for then Lenny can learn to distinguish his own feelings from those of others.
+He is also deeply responsive to harmony and beauty.
+Coarseness, violence and brutality whether physical or emotional, [...]
 Hidden traits [..]
 Here are hidden all those powerful instinctual and emotional needs which, because they are so raw and intense, can cause Lenny conflict as he develops.
 A strong will and strong desires inevitably cause conflict and competition with parents and siblings, and Lenny's harmony-loving [...]
 IV.
 Emotional Needs and Patterns in Relationships

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future